adibakshi28/Augmented_Reality_Fruit_Aid-Android/README.md

 # Augmented Reality Learning

-The Project aims to explore AR applications in education, offering modes like AR visualization, quizzes, and games.Augmented Reality Learning is an educational Augmented Reality (AR) app designed to help kids learn about fruits by visualizing them in a fun and interactive way.
+The project aims to explore Augmented Reality (AR) applications in education, offering modes like AR visualization, quizzes, and games.Augmented Reality Learning is an educational AR app designed to help kids learn about fruits by visualizing them in a fun and interactive way.
 It features high-quality graphics, immersive sound effects, and intuitive controls for an engaging educational experience on Android devices.
 Developed using the Unity engine and Vuforia SDK, the app uses OCR capabilities to scan fruit names and rendering 3D models in real-time.
 This repository includes all the necessary files and resources to build, run, and modify the app.

 ## Table of Contents